Lease Assignment Agreement (England & Wales)

 The Lease Assignment Agreement must also address the landlord's consent.
 The vast majority of commercial leases and many residential leases contain a 'qualified covenant' prohibiting assignment without the landlord's prior written consent.
 Under section 19(1) of the Landlord and Tenant Act 1927, such consent cannot be unreasonably withheld or conditioned, and the Landlord and Tenant Act 1988 imposes strict statutory timescales on the landlord to respond to a consent application.

-Our Lease Assignment Agreement template is comprehensively drafted in accordance with the requirements of English law, incorporating all essential provisions including landlord consent, AGA provisions, assignee covenants, indemnity obligations, and security deposit arrangements, to provide maximum legal protection for all parties.
+Our Lease Assignment Agreement template is thoroughly drafted in accordance with the requirements of English law, incorporating all essential provisions including landlord consent, AGA provisions, assignee covenants, indemnity obligations, and security deposit arrangements, to provide maximum legal protection for all parties.

 When Do You Need a Lease Assignment Agreement (England & Wales)?